4Bishal/Random-Color-Generator/README.md

 # Random-Color-Generator

-It is a basic ui page that generate color with a color code after clicking the button
+It is a basic UI page that generate color with a color code after clicking the button

 # Author